What is Occupational Therapy?

 Hear from one of Brighton’s Occupational Therapist and learn how you can help your child develop their pincer skills!

-How do I know if my child might benefit from Occupational Therapy?
+How do I know if my child might benefit from Pediatric Occupational Therapy?

 For kids, playing is their occupation.
 If helps them explore the world around them, learn to interact with it and develop essential life skills that will allow them to connect with others and do things independently one day.
-If your child is having trouble mastering skills such as gross motor skills, sensory processing, visual-perceptual skills and other abilities that will allow them to investigate and navigate their environment on their own then they might benefit from Occupational Therapy Services.
+If your child is having trouble mastering skills such as gross motor skills, sensory processing, visual-perceptual skills and other abilities that will allow them to investigate and navigate their environment on their own then they might benefit from Occupational Therapy Services in San Antonio.

 What are the Signs I can look for that may indicate my child might be experiencing delays?